codacy-open-source-projects-scans/trivy/docs/docs/references/troubleshooting.md

     analyze error: timeout: context deadline exceeded
     ```

 Your scan may time out.
 Java takes a particularly long time to scan.
-Try increasing the value of the ---timeout option such as `--timeout 15m`.
+Try increasing the value of the `--timeout` option such as `--timeout 15m`.

 ### Unable to initialize an image scanner